Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #63

-The "foederati", "phoiderati", and "symmachoi" of Ancient Rome are modern-day terms used to describe the groups comprising the systems of alliances that dominated the ancient industrial complex of military and protectionist campaigns, waged by groups of different backgrounds, structured into armies and other organizations for common purposes, intended by the pinnacle of Roman government to always revolve around their good of Ancient Rome.
+The "foederati", "phoiderati", and "symmachoi" of Ancient Rome are modern-day terms used to describe the groups comprising the systems of alliances that dominated, to certain degrees, the ancient industrial complex of military and protectionist campaigns, waged by groups of different backgrounds, structured into armies and other organizations for common purposes, intended by the pinnacle of Roman government to always revolve around their good of Ancient Rome.
 Within these terms contain meanings of alliances forged for practicality, all the while retaining a difference by use of barriers of sorts, "foe", "phoi" as possibly foil, and "symma" as possibly simulate and/or symmetry, in other words, mocking, imitating, in the image for, and be a rightful balance with.
 The terms are Ancient Roman-centric.
 However, their significance can be reconfigured in terms not of nationalist or imperialist affiliation.